 We used to say that one thing that put a brake on the class struggle was the educational integration of young people through the family, the foundation stone of the uniformity of judgement that was completed at school, in the army and at work.
 Many of these things have now changed.
 Various concepts have entered the family since its disintegration set in, leading it to breathe an air of paternalism, when not downright puerocracy.
 Information reaches households directly through television, so the censuring filter of parents no longer functions.
-The latter have also lost some of the authority that once came from simple physical strength, as the same ideological stock, with all the ensuing practical consequences, concentration camps included.
+The latter have also lost some of the authority that once came from simple physical strength, as there are stricter controls by the State concerning violence towards the under-aged.
+The old affection, the stuff of seventeenth century oil paintings upon which the family was supposed to be based-for the most part a fantasy of writers and poets-is no longer able to cover up the real lack of feeling that exists within this institution.
+And we anarchists were among the first to put forward a serious critique of the family as the origin of many of the horrors of the class society.

+The same goes for school, where, with far-sighted clarity, we saw its limitations and defects in the nineteenth century, proposing a libertarian form of education that has now been taken over by the intellectuals of the regime.
+I don't known if we are capable of understanding what is really happening in school today, but it does not seem to me to be a sector in which we are any further behind than others.
+The level of anarchist analysis today does not seem to be up to comprehending the rapid changes that are taking place ing practical consequences, concentration camps included.
 But let us continue.
 No, fascism is not just the truncheon, nor is it even just Pound, Céline, Mishima or Cioran.
 It is not one of these elements, or any other taken individually, but is all of them put together.
 Nor is it the rebellion of one isolated individual who chooses his own personal struggle against all others, at times including the State, and could even attract that human sympathy we feel towards all rebels, even uncomfortable ones.
-No, that is not what fascism is.
+No, that is not what fascism is